 Also spend time reflecting on why we are here and our ultimate purpose and destination, which is to please and know Allah.

-It’s important to be kind to yourself, and to take care of your health during menstruation.
+It’s important to be kind to yourself, and to take care of your health during your period.
 There is wisdom behind us not being allowed to fast, and it’s important to rest and recuperate so that we have even more energy for worship.

 Also make sure to eat plenty of healthy foods, and to stay hydrated.

 While we may not be able to pray and fast during our periods, we can still use this time as an opportunity to gain the rewards of Ramadan, and to become close to Allah.
-May Allah accept our good deeds, Ameen!
 Find out more about Ramadan and its benefits here.

 QUICK DONATE